-- 1/2 teaspoon kosher salt
+- 1 teaspoon salt

-- 1/4 teaspoon freshly ground black pepper
+- 1/2 teaspoon freshly ground black pepper

-- Sour cream for garnish
+- Sour cream or Greek yogurt for garnish

-- Add the tomatoes with their juice, breaking up the tomatoes with a spoon or potato masher.
-Stir in the chicken broth, basil and parsley.
+- Add the tomatoes with their juice, breaking up the tomatoes with a fork or potato masher.
+Stir in the chicken broth, basil, parsley, salt, and pepper.
 Bring to a boil then reduce to low, cover the pot and simmer for 20 minutes.

-- taste and adjust seasoning if needed.
+- Taste and adjust seasoning if needed.